OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 * `geneticformat`: Choices are "VCF" or "PLINK".
 If you are using a VCF file, use `geneticformat = "VCF"`.
 * `vcftype`: Choices are :GT (for genotypes) or :DS (for dosages).
 This tells OrdinalGWAS which type of data to extract from the VCF file.

-Using a VCF File does not output minor allele frequency or hardy weinberg equillibrium p-values for each SNP tested since they may be dosages.
+Using a VCF File does not output minor allele frequency or hardy weinberg equillibrium p-values for each SNP tested since they may be dosages and MAF/HWE calculations via VCFTools does not currently support dosage data.

 The following shows how to run an analysis with a VCF file using the dosage information.